Launching gantry: Operation and design

 The most visible feature of a launching gantry are the twin parallel girders, which can either be above (upper-beam) or below (lower-beam or underslung) the bridge deck.
 However, a single beam can also be used, typically in upper-beam configuration.
 The launching gantry machine usually is sized to the construction project, with the length of the twin main girders approximately 2.3 times the distance between spans.
 This length enables the launching gantry to span the gap between two adjacent bridge piers while providing allowances for the distance required for launching to the next span and flexibility of movement to accommodate curved paths between piers.
 In some cases, hinges have been inserted into the gantry girders to allow tighter curves.
 The launching gantry girders are supported at each pier by braced frames which have a limited range of movement to facilitate placement of bridge segments or bridge girders; the launching gantry does not generally contact the bridge deck.

 Two gantry trolleys can run the full length of the launching gantry girders.
 Each trolley is equipped with two winches: a main winch to suspend the load, and a translation winch to move the trolley along the girders.
 When bridge segments (or bridge girders) are delivered at the ground level, the launching gantry is used to pick them up and raise them to deck or pier height.
 If the segments (or girders) are delivered instead at the bridge deck level, the launching gantry moves back to allow the forward trolley to pick up the front end of the next segment (or girder), while the back end of the segment (or girder) is supported by the transportation vehicle; as the forward trolley moves forward, the rear trolley takes over supporting the back end from the vehicle.

+Modern launching gantries are often demonstrated in live construction footage, showing the step-by-step lifting, longitudinal movement, and precise placement of precast box girder segments during span-by-span erection.